Layout

 Consulted

 The responsible party may require expert advice or input for the successful completion of their tasks.
 This is where the consulted members come in.
-These are usually technical and domain experts that play a role in the decision-making process.
+These are usually technical and domain experts who play a role in the decision-making process.

 Informed

-Finally, the informed team members don’t participate directly, but these are stakeholders that need to be informed of the project’s progress.
+Finally, the informed team members don’t participate directly, but these are stakeholders who need to be informed of the project’s progress.
 Team members keep this group updated through progress reports and let them know if they are facing any delays or obstacles.

-A RACI Matrix simplifies scrum teams by clearly defining team roles.
+A RACI Matrix simplifies Scrum teams by clearly defining team roles.
 Apart from it being easy to make and simple to implement, there are other benefits that a RACI chart brings to the business.

 Improves Team Collaboration